a5221985/tutorials/Kubernetes/consul_and_kubernetes_integration.md

 #### Consul Connect Service Mesh ####
 1. Consul can inject Consul connect sidecar into pods
-	1. To accept and establish encrypted and authorized network connections via mutual TLS
+	1. To accept and establish encrypted and authorized network connections via mutual TLS.
+2. Allows pods to communicate with external services (and vice versa) over fully encrypted connection

 ### Getting Started with Consul and Kubernetes ###